18 January 2018

 3.7 Where relevant the Publisher will provide the Advertiser with technical specifications for Advertiser Content.
 All material supplied must comply with these specifications.
 The Publisher has the right to amend any material submitted by the Advertiser as necessary in order to ensure it meets these specifications but the Publisher is under no obligation to modify supplied materials to meet published technical specifications.
 It is at the Publisher’s discretion whether to delay the Effective Date as a result of non-supply of Advertiser Content by the Advertiser

 4. Charges and payment

-4.1 The Publisher will issue invoices for the Charges to the Advertiser in advance on the 1st day of the Term.
+4.1 Charges for Advertisements booked using the Online Self-Service Platform will be paid for in advance of publication, otherwise the Publisher will issue invoices for the Charges to the Advertiser in advance on the 1st day of the Term.

 (a) charge the Advertiser interest on the overdue amount at the rate of 8% per year above the base rate of HSBC Bank Plc from time to time (which interest will accrue daily and be compounded quarterly); or